 Consumer goods brands — snack and beverage brands, in particular — recognize this and aim to leverage this bonding to drive sales.
 Every year, they spend crores of rupees on advertising and marketing in the weeks before and during the IPL.
 IPL ads have become what Super Bowl ads are in the US market; brands save their best efforts and big budgets for this season.
 And the impact shows.

 2. The Big Fat Festivals: Navaratri/Durga Pujo/Diwali/Ramzan/Eid!

 This list is irrelevant unless it includes the most popular spending season of the year — late September to late November, a period that sees back-to-back festivals including Navaratri, Durga Pujo, Diwali, Ramzan and Eid, and then again during Christmas and New Year.
 During these months even the most frugal consumers open their hearts and their wallets and meet up with family & friends over food and drinks and exchange gifts.

 Of late, many brands have woken up to the potential of leveraging the demand in this season for unique gifting options by positioning their products — cookies, juices, chocolates, chips, namkeens — as modern gifts for today’s consumer.

-Cadbury was one of the first to attempt changing consumers’ mindsets about the traditional Diwali gift/mithai of choice with the launch of its festive Cadbury Celebration packages way back in 2002, backed by an aggressive ad campaign starring Amitabh Bachchan.
+Cadbury was one of the first to attempt to change consumers’ mindsets about the traditional Diwali gift/mithai of choice with the launch of its festive Cadbury Celebration package way back in 2002, backed by an aggressive ad campaign starring Amitabh Bachchan.